 - Broad Match: This means the ad will show as long as all the keywords are part of the search query, no matter the word order.

-The most restrictive match type is exact match, and broad match is the loosest.
-Phrase match is somewhere in the middle.
+The most restrictive match type is the exact match type.
+The broad match type is the loosest.
+The phrase match type is somewhere in the middle.
 Ad platforms use match types to let advertisers choose their willingness to show ads for searches of changing degrees of similarity to their keywords.
-For example, instead of having to consider every possible search a user could perform if they are looking for what the advertiser sells, they can use looser match types, like broad and phrase, to still show their ads for similar search queries.
+For example, instead of considering every possible search a user could perform if they are looking for what the advertiser sells, they can use looser match types, like broad and phrase, to still show their ads for similar search queries.

-Once Google introduced close variants, however, match types became more difficult to understand.
-Close variants are basically a set of ways that Google is permitted to change your keyword.
-What might be one keyword in your ad group is actually probably hundreds of very similar keywords.
+However, once Google introduced close variants, match types became more challenging to understand.
+Close variants are a set of ways that Google is permitted to change your keyword.
 You might not see them printed in your ad group, but they are all still working behind the scenes to serve your ads.

-No matter which match type you choose, close variants change what your keywords really are and give the advertising platform more leeway in how they match up keywords and searches.
+No matter which keyword match type you choose, close variants change your keywords and give the advertising platform more leeway in matching up keywords and searches.

 There are 11 close variants that Google uses: